The discovery of the Mediterranean diet is attributed to the nutritionist Ancel Keys, who following the fifth fleet in 1945, landed in Salerno.

-In Europe every Country has interpreted the holy and the secular days according to their history and culture – for example Easter is more important than Christmas in Orthodox Greece, but the differences are hazy, only small signs remain.
+In Europe every Country has interpreted the holy and the secular days according to their history and culture – for example, Easter is more important than Christmas in Orthodox Greece, but the differences are hazy, only small signs remain.

-Moreover we have Carnival which outdoes all the festivities.
-The Carnival has the advantage of having its own broken historical dignity and an uninterrupted string of sweets – krapfen in Germany, bigne’ in France, pansees brouillues in Luxembourg, shrove Tuesday in England, the castagnole in Rome and the cenci in Tuscany.
+Moreover, we have Carnival which outdoes all the festivities.
+The Carnival has the advantage of having its own broken historical dignity and an uninterrupted string of sweets – krapfen in Germany, bigne’ in France, pansees brouillues in Luxembourg, Shrove Tuesday in England, the castagnole in Rome, and the cenci in Tuscany.

 Then we can mention the celebration of the anniversaries – the French Revolution, the discovery of America, the recently celebrated turn of the Millennium.
-A myriad of feasts accompany them, each one a feverish recovery of all the joyous signals of the past.
+A myriad of feasts accompanies them, each one a feverish recovery of all the joyous signals of the past.

-If the Belgians of the 1800s adorned their festival tables with wild game from the Ardennes and exotic fruits, we cannot forget that the Danish Vikings used to eat sweet-scented bread and drink valuable wines in silver goblets, served on snowy-white delicate lace table clothes.
+If the Belgians of the 1800s adorned their festival tables with a wild game from the Ardennes and exotic fruits, we cannot forget that the Danish Vikings used to eat sweet-scented bread and drink valuable wines in silver goblets, served on snowy-white delicate lace table clothes.

-To lay the table sumptuously, decorate it with flowers, place markers and candles is a traditional gesture which brings all of Europe closer to a common feeling of secular or religious respect for the meal and the guests.
+To lay the table sumptuously, decorate it with flowers, place markers and candles is a traditional gesture that brings all of Europe closer to a common feeling of secular or religious respect for the meal and the guests.

 European eating habits are much more similar from East to West than from North to South.
 From Berlin to Dublin there is a thread of common foods the names of which may vary.
-The English chester and the Belgian hevre are variants of the classic Dutch red and brilliant rind cheese.
-The meat based diet of the Irish Celts was almost identical to the Teutonic one.
-Northern and central Europe have imposed canapes in all its forms: hapjs in Holland, smorrebre in Denmark and smorgds in Germany.
+The English Chester and the Belgian hevre are variants of the classic Dutch red and brilliant rind cheese.
+The meat-based diet of the Irish Celts was almost identical to the Teutonic one.
+Northern and central Europe have imposed canapes in all its forms: hapjs in Holland, smorrebre in Denmark, and smorgds in Germany.